ProtonVPN/ios-mac-app/libraries/BugReport/README.md

 This package contains all assets that it needs.
 If you add new translation, you should regenerate `Assets.swift` file by going to this libs folder and running swiftgen: `../../Pods/SwiftGen/bin/swiftgen`.

-Colors contained in the assets are only used for previews but are valid for the app at the time this lib is written.
-If you ever have to change the colors please provide them to `BugReportCreator`.
+Colors contained in the assets are only used for previews (but are valid for the app at the time this lib is written).
+Apps should always provide colors to `BugReportCreator`.

 ## Dependency injection